Readability in UX/UI Design

 © Anchor Digital, Fair Use

-For good readability in design, it takes a solid understanding of users’ comprehension needs to make sure they can quickly digest written content.
-Since users’ satisfaction and engagement depend on this, all users—including those with visual impairments—should be able to efficiently navigate and understand digital content.
-This is why conducting user research is a vital part of the design process.
+For good readability in design, it takes a solid understanding of users’ comprehension needs for designers to be sure their users can quickly digest written content.
+Since users’ satisfaction and engagement firmly depend on this, all users—including those with visual impairments—should be able to navigate and understand digital content—and do it efficiently.
+That’s why doing user research is a vital part of the design process.
 From solid research, designers can appreciate what users experience—and expect—in their user flows throughout their contact with a brand and its digital solution or service.

 UX Strategist and Consultant, William Hudson explains important aspects of user research in this video: